shpaz/openshift-infra-roles/README.md

-# IPOL Ansible Roles
+# Openshift Infrastructure Ansible Roles

-This repository is used for deploying various IPOL workloads using Ansible Automation.
+This repository is used for deploying various Openshift infrastructure workloads using Ansible Automation.

 ## Registry

+### Initial Deployment

 The `registry` role will create a Docker V2 registry using ansible local connection.
-This approach is very useful for mirroring images before a disconnected Containerized installation.
+This approach is very useful for mirroring images before a disconnected containerized installation.

 The following automation works with a local ansible connection, taking into consideration all the needed steps for a docker registry to function as needed.
 After the playbook finishes and the validation phase has passed, you can start interacting with the registry as the playbook performs a login in your behalf.
 To run the automation:

 * Change the vars which are located in `group_vars/registry.yml` to your real registry FQDN.
-* Run the command ```bash ansible-playbook playbooks/registry.yml -i hosts --extra-vars "rh_username=spaz rh_password=" --tags registry``` and wait for it to finish
+* Run the command ```bash ansible-playbook playbooks/registry.yml -i hosts --tags registry``` and wait for it to finish

+Things that are being handled by this `Initial Deployment` automation:
+* Installation of all prereqs needed for the registry to function
+* Creation of htpasswd secrets in order to login properly
+* Configuration Firewall ports for external access
+* Deployment a containerized registry using `podman`
+* Generation of a `systemd` serevice that will control the container's lifecycle

 You could also mirror specific image list which is documented in `group_vars/registry.yml`, those images will be mirrored to your local registry so you could export it later on.
 To run the automation: